salbalkus/CausalTables.jl/paper/paper.md

 The goal of `CausalTables.jl` is to simplify causal inference in Julia.
-So far, it has been used to experimentally evaluate novel causal estimators for continuous treatments on network data [@Balkus2024], and also been integrated into the `TMLE.jl` package [@TMLE.jl].
-As interest in causal inference grows, the package will continue to help statisticians and applied scientists create, manipulate, simulate, and analyze datasets with relevant causal structure in Julia.
+So far, it has been used to experimentally evaluate novel causal estimators for continuous treatments on network data [@Balkus2024], and also been integrated into `TMLE.jl` [@TMLE.jl].
+As interest in causal inference grows, `CausalTables.jl` aims to provide a user-friendly foundation for practitioners to develop and test new causal methods in the Julia ecosystem.

 # Acknowledgements